FAQs

 Q: What is a DMP in RDMO?

-In RDMO, a DMP template is called a “Catalog.”
+In RDMO, a DMP template is called a “catalog.”
 It is a template that structures the DMP creation process into sections and questions, helping researchers answer relevant data management aspects step-by-step.
+In order to create a DMP in RDMO, you create a project and select a suitable catalog for the interview.

 Q: Can RDMO handle discipline-specific needs?

 Yes!
-With the help of DMP4NFDI, consortia can develop discipline-specific DMP templates (Catalogs) tailored to their community’s requirements.
+With the help of DMP4NFDI, consortia can develop discipline-specific DMP templates (catalogs) tailored to their community’s requirements.
+Discipline-specific DMP templates and RDMOs are offered by various consortia, e.g. NFDI4ING, NFDI4Chem.

 We work with consortia through focused Incubator-Projects. where we collaborate e.g., to